benelot/LibreOffice-as-a-Maven/README.md

     * Create a new run configuration of the type "Java Application"
     * Run!
     * *Hint: Show the error log to view the output of the run configuration (Window->Show View->Error Log)*

+## If you really want to get serious about using libreoffice as a service to Java, then...
+Please consider using a framework for this, which handles the startup and shutdown, queueing etc. of tasks for you.
+Just look into
+[https://github.com/sbraconnier/jodconverter](The maintained version of JODConverter).
+It features exactly what you are looking for.

 This has been adapted from: [https://github.com/smehrbrodt/libreoffice-starter-extension](smehrbrodt/libreoffice-starter-extension: LibreOffice extension boilerplate)